StenDoipanni/ISAAC/README.md

 Some of the main classes:

 - _ex:TheoreticalFragment_: a TheoreticalFragment is a collection of related ontology elements from one or multiple theories.
-The fragment derives from comparing different theories by applying epistemological choices made based on some criterion, leading to a selection result;
+The fragment is the hub useful to compare different theories and derive some element by applying epistemological choices made based on some criterion, leading to a selection result;
 - _ex:EpistemicComparison_: the hub for epistmic operations on theory fragments with the purpose to compare and select one;
 - _ex:CriterionMeasurement_: the Measurement of the Criterion chosen to select a Fragment against another. e.g. better literature grounding, more soundness, better resources at disposal, more operationalizable structure etc.;
-- _ex:SelectionCriterion_: the Criterion based on which some Selection is made.
+- _ex:SelectionCriterion_: the Criterion based on which some Selection is made;
+- _RefraimingModus_: the way in which some entity is conceptually derived from a theory but with some modifications;
+- _ex:SelectionResult_: the result of the Selection based on some SelectionCriterion.

 ![Exuviae graph](exuviae.svg)